 Rishi is more traditional (he learned Hindi before English) and focused on being a good son, so he goes to the summer program with the intent to meet his future wife.
 He wants to draw comics but is going to MIT to be an engineer and provide for his family like his parents planned.

 There were so many hilarious scenes, too.
 Rishi was just the cutest guy… the first thing he says to Dimple is “hello future wife, I can’t wait to get started on the rest of our lives” (mostly as a joke).
 She has NO clue who he is, though, so she chucks her iced coffee at him and runs away.

 The story is told through the alternating POVs of both characters so you can see a scene unfold through Rishi’s eager infatuation and Dimple’s caution.
 Dimple makes it clear she is not about to get married anytime soon, but they end up as partners for the competition and fall in love as they start spending more time together.
 It’s predictable but so, so cute.
 The writing was strong and the format really worked!

 The second half of the story started feeling more like a blend of a bunch of other YA contemporaries (which isn’t necessarily a bad thing… those plots are popular for a reason).
 However, stories that spend so much time hating a stereotyped group of people really turn into a drag for me after a few hundred pages.
-It’s not enjoyable to read and was a bit disappointing when there were SO many more creative directions this story could have gone in besides the cliche focus of how horrible the “Aberzombie” teens are.
+It’s not enjoyable to read and was a bit disappointing when there were SO many more creative directions this story could have gone in besides the cliche focus of how horrible the “Aberzombie” teens were.